Francis Hackett: Biography

 Hackett was born in Kilkenny, Ireland to the daughter of a farmer and a medical officer.
 He was educated in St Kieran's College, where Thomas MacDonagh was his teacher.
 He married the Danish writer Signe Toksvig in 1918.
 The couple lived in Ireland in the early years of the State, and then moved to Denmark, to the US during World War II, and back to Denmark.

 He emigrated to the United States in 1901 for various reasons, among them being his dissatisfaction with the British Government ruling Ireland, and his family's inability to finance his college education.
 When he arrived in New York he published articles in Standish O’Grady's All Ireland Review, Arthur Griffith's United Irishman, and Samuel Richardson's The Gael.
 Hackett took a series of jobs as a clerk in a law firm, for the advertising department of Cosmopolitan Magazine, and literary editor of various periodicals, such as the Chicago Evening Post.
 In 1906 Hackett moved into Hull-House and taught English to Russian Immigrants.
 As writer and critic, Hackett attacked Chicago's genteel and commercial cultures, racism, and the subordination of women.
 He left his position as literary editor of the Post in 1911 to pursue a career as a novelist.

+In 1946, King Christian X of Denmark awarded Hackett the Liberty Medal.

 Hackett died on 25 April 1962.